 Students analyze the procedural steps of swallowing and the common problems that can occur at each step.
 The areas of the brain, neural connections and musculature necessary to facilitate swallowing are identified.
 The biological causes of dysphagia and other swallowing disorders are examined using videoflouroscopic swallowing study evidence.

 A master's degree is the typical education required for employment as a speech-language pathologist (also known as a speech therapist).
-The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2012, there were 121,690 speech-language pathologists earning a yearly average salary of $72,730 (www.bls.gov).
-The BLS predicted this employment number to increase at a rate of 19%, faster than the average for all occupations, from 2012-2022, which is better than the mean occupational growth rate of all jobs.
+The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2018, there were 146,900 speech-language pathologists earning a yearly median salary of $77,510 (www.bls.gov).
+The BLS predicted employment of these professionals to increase at a rate of 27% from 2018-2028, which is better than the mean occupational growth rate of all jobs.

 Professional Certification and Continuing Education